 - Kindergarten and First Graders perform a song of their own on one of the show dates (both shows for one date)

 - Second and Third Graders involved in Kids, Inc. are in the chorus for the play. (all 4 performances)

 - Students in Third through Fifth Grade are invited to audition for specific speaking/ singing roles; however, any student who auditions will have a part in the play.
 (All 4 performances)

 Auditions will take place online in October, and callbacks will be soon after.

 Daily rehearsals will be both before and after school.
 Rehearsals will begin in January.
 A Production/Costume fee of $35 will be collected for all students who choose to participate in the play.

 Please contact Jessica King for additional information about the play.

 PINE STREET FACULTY BOOK CLUBS

-The faculty book clubs or study groups are designed for teachers to read professional books (of their choosing) and discuss in small groups 2 to 4 times per year.
+The faculty book clubs or study groups are designed for teachers to read professional books (of their choosing) and discuss them in small groups 2 to 4 times per year.
 Many of the books center around interests that the teachers indicated from surveys and are also chosen based on recommendations from teachers.
 The purpose of the clubs is to grow professionally and give teachers across grade levels an opportunity to share ideas and work cooperatively to enhance student learning.
 Susan Gilstrap